 Cooking when camping

 After an adventurous day on holiday, the fast food option from the campsite restaurant will often feel like the most tempting alternative to cooking, washing up and tidying up.
-However, as soon as mouth-watering cooking smells from the campers next door start wafting in your direction, it's easy to regret the decision for a hamburger and fries.
-So how can you cook good food with little effort?
+However, as soon as mouth-watering cooking smells from the campers next door start wafting in your direction, it's easy to regret your decision.
+So how can you cook good campsite food with little effort?

 It’s all in the preparation